The first question you should be asking is: Why do I want to grow?

 You have to ask this question because you have to know why YOU are growing or at least wanting to grow.
 Are you growing medicine, growing for your personal smoke or are you growing for cash?

-So once you are ready to start your growing journey you will need the next basic things as a minimum:
+So once you are ready to start your growing journey you will need the following for a start:

 The Seven Key Stages Of The Cannabis Plant Life Cycle

 Growing Cannabis is easy.
 Growing good cannabis can be a lot more challenging.This will serve as a very very basic guide for the novice grower.
 For more information checkout the YouTube links that we have selected to post.

 We’ll briefly discuss the importance of labeling the sex of your seeds along with the difference between the male and female plants.
 We’ll also show you why you need to isolate the female plants if you want to produce bud for smoking.
 After that, we’ll guide you through the entire growth process of the plant—from germination to seedling; through vegetation, pre-flowering, and flowering; to harvesting and the next seed life-cycle stages of your pot plant.
 So strap yourself in for a wild ride through the basic biology of your favorite weed.
 It’s sure to be an enjoyable trip.
 We’ll start our journey where all good journeys begin: at the origin, the source, the seed.

 Pick up any seed and examine it closely.
 Turn it over and around.
 Feel the weight.
 Notice the shape and the color.
 Now tell me if that seed is going to produce a male cannabis plant or a female plant.

 Can’t do it, can you?
 Don’t feel bad.
 No one can.